ALL

 • they want to feel desirable or attractive

-Even if you’re not feeling a very strong desire to have sex, you can still accept an invitation to be sexual.
-You may even find that you start to enjoy yourself.
-Lots of people can enjoy sex, even if they don’t have an orgasm.
-Sometimes it helps take the pressure off if you try not to worry about a certain outcome (e.g., orgasm, penetration).
-That way, you and your partner will feel successful and may enjoy yourselves.
+Even if you’re not feeling excited about having sex, you can still accept an invitation to be sexual.
+You may find that you start to enjoy yourself.
+Many people can enjoy sex even if they don’t have an orgasm.
+Sometimes, it can be less stressful if you worry less about what some people assume is supposed to happen, like having an orgasm or penetration, and try to focus on enjoying the time with your partner.

-The brain is the most important sex organ.
+Your brain is your most important sex organ.
 How people think about sex is very important.
-If someone starts to dread sex, this can make it more challenging to get motivated to be sexual.
+If someone starts to worry about sex, this can make it more challenging to get motivated to be sexual.
 People might start to avoid sex because:

 • it’s very hard to get aroused or feel pleasure during sex